sfsrgv/Fleming/README.md

 ![Show all window](/screenshots/allmedicine.jpg) <br>
 ![Change window](/screenshots/changemedicine.jpg) <br>
 ![Unsaved changes](/screenshots/unsavedchanges.jpg) <br>
-After you save chages they will immediatlu appear on your calendar.
+After you save chages they will immediately appear on your calendar.
 After you close Fleming all last changes will be saved and you'll see them next time you open it.
 <hr>
 2021, May